Extended Care Mental Health Treatment

 Phase I creates a platform of better mental and physical health on which to build.
-Women have been working on developing love and respect of self so that they may understand and manage their addiction or mental health disorders, and care for themselves.
+Women have been working on developing love and respect of self so that they may understand and manage their mental health disorders or addictions, and care for themselves.
 In Phase II, women continue their healing growth, while beginning to branch out.

 Phase II marks a transition from learning and internalizing to the active outward demonstration of newfound skills and attitudes.
 Young women receive educational, employment, and volunteer counseling.
 Academic Advisers and Case Managers work with each young woman to identify her passions and align her experience and desire with educational and career aspirations.
 They begin planning for life after Turnbridge.

 Women in Phase II put their life skills into practice.
 They shop for groceries, prepare meals, attend classes and meetings, and maintain their own schedules.
 They take part in holistic activities of their choice.
 They have made connections with other young people in recovery through attending local support groups.
 Clients receive individualized mental health or addiction treatment at our clinical center.
 As women progress through Phase II of our extended care program, they begin to witness a physical and emotional transformation taking shape.
 Far form the young woman who first came to Turnbridge, this renewed young woman is in good health, surrounded by sisters of shared experience, and in possession of the skills and knowledge needed to begin living a life full of possibility.

 As a sense of trust and therapeutic alliance builds between a client and her clinical care team, deeper and more meaningful progress is made in addressing underlying mental health issues.
 Clients are continuing to work one-on-one with their Primary Therapist and their Primary Psychiatric Provider.
 Group therapy sessions provide a platform for Phase II clients to process the new stressors that accompany gradually increasing responsibility and freedom.